Anurag96/NodePractice/README.md

 - Add method = 'POST', in form after action.

-# REST API

-- What is a REST API?
-    - REST : Respresentational State Transfer
-        - REST is architectural style of web.
-        - A standard set of guideline by which we can structure and create API's
-    - API : Application Programming Interface
-    - They make use of HTTP methods.
-        - GET - Used to *retrive data from the server
-        - POST - Used to *send data to the server.
-        - PUT - Used to *update data.
-        - DELETE - Used to *delete data.

-    - REST Properties : The make use of HTTP Status codes
-        - 200 means OK
-        - 404 means resource not found
-        - 500 means server error

 # Synchronus and Asynchronous
 - Sync Process : STEP By STEP process and block other steps.
 - Async Process : Exceutes Parallel Process, doesn't block other steps.